Overview of Hierarchical Clustering Analysis

 1. Balanced Iterative Reducing and Clustering using Hierarchies

 This method is mainly used for clustering a huge quantity of numeric data by integrating our hierarchical/micro clustering at the initial phase and macro clustering/iterative partitioning at the later phase.
 This method helps in overcoming the scalability problem we faced in AGNES and the inability to undo what was done in the before step.
 BIRCH uses two important concepts in its algorithm

 a.
 Clustering feature (Helps in summarizing the cluster)

 CF is defined as <n, LS, SS> (n- number of data points in the cluster, the linear sum of n points, the square sum of n points).
-Storing the feature of a cluster in this way helps in avoiding storing detailed information about it and CF is additive in nature for different clusters.
+Storing the feature of a cluster helps avoid storing detailed information about it, and CF is additive in nature for different clusters.

 CF1 + CF2 = <n1+n2, LS1+LS2, SS1+SS2>

 b.
 Clustering feature tree (helps in representing a cluster as a hierarchy)

 CF tree is a balanced tree with branching factor B (maximum number of children) and threshold T (max number of sub-clusters that can be stored in leaf nodes).

 The algorithm basically works in 2 phases; in phase 1, it scans the database and builds an in-memory CF tree, and in phase 2, it uses the clustering algorithm, which helps in clustering the leaf nodes by removing the outliers (sparse clusters) and groups the cluster with maximum density.
 The one and only drawback of this algorithm are that it handles only the numeric data type.